neo125874/Sample-APP/README.md

 Hi ,

 Thanks for your interest in the position.
 We have a Windows APP exam (C#) before interview.
 Please finish it and commit your code to GitLab before interview.
-You can create a branch for you.
+You can create a new branch for you.
+**You may need the permission to commit and create branch, please provide your GitLab account to us.**

 <a name="Getting-Started"></a>

 ## Getting Started

-- Please install Visual Studio Express 2017 first.
+- Please install Visual Studio Express first.
 [https://visualstudio.microsoft.com/zh-hant/vs/express/](https://visualstudio.microsoft.com/zh-hant/vs/express/)

 - Please go GitLab to register an account and clone the following project.